Kifli: Background

 Kipferl is a traditional yeasted bread rolled into a crescent shape.
 The Austrian kipferl is a small wheat roll with pointed ends.
 The 17th-century Austrian monk Abraham a Sancta Clara described the roll as crescent-shaped, writing "the moon in the first quarter shines like a kipfl", and noted there were Kipferl in various forms: "vil lange, kurze, krumpe und gerade kipfel" ("many long, short, crooked and straight kipfel").

 Breads or pastries in the shape of a crescent moon are believed to have been served in ancient times as offerings to the goddess of the moon, Selene.
 The shape is also reminiscent of horns; both are associated with ancient symbolism and considered the oldest surviving pastry shape.
-A moon shaped pastry creates itself naturally by hand-rolling a ball of dough into a cylinder form.

 A list of foods eaten in a 10th-century convent includes panis lunatis, described as a small, crescent-shaped roll often eaten during fasts.

 The Kipferl has been documented in Austria to at least 1227 when they were recorded in Babenberg-ruled Vienna as chipfen: